 This type of raw cat food looks like rolls of breakfast sausage, at least on the outside.
 The ingredients have been uniformly ground up and then rolled into plastic packaging.
 These rolls must be stored in the refrigerator to keep them fresh, and they don’t last as long as some of the other cat food options.
 You also must cut portions for your cat from the roll, which can make it hard to give your kitty consistent amounts.

-Patties are fresh, raw food like the rolls and must be kept in the refrigerator.
+Patties are fresh, while raw food like rolls must be kept in the refrigerator.
 They are also made by grinding up ingredients in a uniform way, only these are cut into patties.
 This allows you to already have a cut portion of food ready to go for your cat.
 Patties don’t have a very long shelf-life.

 Commercial raw cat food is also available in different packaging such as pouches, tubs, or bags.
-All of it is freshly-made and is generally shelf-stable.
+All of it is freshly made and is generally shelf-stable.
 You don’t have to refrigerate this type of food.
 This is also a wet food, which is great for making sure your cat is getting plenty of water.

-You’ll find frozen, raw cat food in the freezer section of some grocery and pet food stores.
+You’ll find frozen raw cat food in the freezer section of some grocery and pet food stores.
 This is fresh food that’s been frozen, so it has a longer shelf life.
 To feed your cat, though, you’ll have to take time to thaw out portions.
 Once thawed, the food only lasts a day or two in the refrigerator.